Autodesk-Forge/forge-tutorial-postman/ModelDerivative_04/instructions/task-2.md

 ## Upload zip file to OSS

-1. Download the file *Tuner.zip* from the [*tutorial_data* folder of this tutorial](../tutorial_data).
+1. Download the file *suspension.zip* from the [*tutorial_data* folder of this tutorial](../tutorial_data).

-2. Set the Postman environment variable `ossSourceFileObjectKey` to `Tuner.zip`, which you will use as the Object Key for the file you downloaded in the previous step.
+2. Set the Postman environment variable `ossSourceFileObjectKey` to `suspension.zip`, which you will use as the Object Key for the file you downloaded in the previous step.

    1. Click the **Environment quick look** icon (the eye icon) on the upper right corner of Postman.

-   2. In the **CURRENT VALUE** column, in the **ossSourceFileObjectKey** row, specify `Tuner.zip` as the value for that variable.
+   2. In the **CURRENT VALUE** column, in the **ossSourceFileObjectKey** row, specify `suspension.zip` as the value for that variable.

    3. Click the **Environment quick look** icon to hide the variables.

-2. In the Postman sidebar, click **Task 2 - Upload Source File to OSS > PUT Upload Source File to OSS**.
+2. In the Postman sidebar, click **Task 2 - Upload Source File to OSS > PUT Upload Zip File to OSS**.
 The request loads.

     Note the use of `ossBucketkey` and `ossSourceFileObjectKey` as URI parameters.

 3. Click the **Body** tab.

-4. Click **Select File** and select the file *Tuner.zip*, which you downloaded in step 1.
+4. Click **Select File** and select the file *suspension.zip*, which you downloaded in step 1.

     ![Select file button](../images/task2-select_files_button.png "Select file button")